slingr-stack/stripe-package/README.md

 Name: `webhooksSigningSecret`

-This is the webhooks signing secret configured in Stripe.
+This is the webhook signing secret configured in Stripe.

 # Javascript API